The MacBook 12in M7 is a particular MacBook variant with a 12-inch Retina display and uses an Intel M7 processor running at 1.3GHz.

 - Long-term macOS support or Apple Silicon performance

-If you want to purchase this laptop from online stores, Amazon is the best option to go.
+If you want to purchase this laptop from online stores, Amazon is the best option to go with.
 You can buy a laptop with 256 GB or 512 GB storage capacity according to your budget and requirements.

 You can no longer buy it new from Apple, but it’s widely available in the refurbished and used market.